• Skip to main content

 Access to the ground floor prayer area is free of charge but strictly limited to worship purposes during prayer times, subject to the rules outlined below.

-Important: For Muslim visitors without Turkish citizenship, Hagia Sophia is open only during prayer hours and strictly for worship purposes.
-Turkish citizens, on the other hand, can access the ground floor (free section) at any time of the day by showing a valid ID.
+Insider’s Note: For Muslim visitors without Turkish citizenship, the ground floor prayer area of Hagia Sophia is generally accessible during prayer times and for worship purposes.
+Turkish citizens can usually enter the same area throughout the day by presenting a valid Turkish ID card.

 3. Suleymaniye Mosque